B2B landing pages: An almost-silver-bullet guide to improving conversions

 In a strict sense, a product page cannot be a landing page.
 A product page gives general information about your product and may direct visitors to other pages on your site that they might find helpful.
-A landing page has specific messaging with a goal to convert visitors to leads or leads to clients.
+A landing page has specific messaging with the goal of converting visitors to leads or leads to clients.

 Are landing pages bad for SEO?